Italy (Renaissance tradition); global practice · c. 1400s–present

 Iconic sketch works include: Da Vinci, Vitruvian Man (c.
 1490); Michelangelo, studies for the Sistine ceiling (1508–12); Rembrandt, landscape sketches (1640s–50s); Constable, cloud studies (1821–22); Gehry, Guggenheim Bilbao sketches (1991).

 Generate unique sketch SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.